- Inverse problems

 To capture nonlinear responses, the basis functions are cross multiplied with each other as described previously.
 These functions together correspond to one set of basis functions with one given decay value, p.

 15th MASCOT, MASCOT2015 - 14th MEETING ON APPLIED SCIENTIFIC COMPUTING AND TOOLS

 Because of the complexities of receptor responses, two sets of basis functions are used with different decay values represented by p.
 The first set covers the general response of the system within a short time frame to capture the overall waveform.

-go to link The other covers a much longer time frame and accounts for slower mechanisms, such as desensitization.
+The other covers a much longer time frame and accounts for slower mechanisms, such as desensitization.
 We found that using two basis function sets yield better approximation of the dynamics seen in the original kinetic models.
 The p -values were determined via gradient descent to find the optimal decay values with the lowest absolute error while fitting the data.